libben/the-ocean/README.md

-# the-ocean
+# The Ocean: ECS 189L final project
-Here's how the issue names work:
+Here's how issue names in this repo work:

 Small tasks are contained into "Epics", which represent big tasks.